2023 Under-19 EURO semi-final round-up: Portugal 5-0 Norway, Italy 3-2 Spain | Under-19

 However, there was to be a final twist as substitute Luca Lipani glanced in the winning goal in the 85th minute to confirm Italy's place in the final.

-Key stat: Italy have now reached the final six times, but have only claimed the title once, when in 2003 an Azzurrini team which included Giorgio Chiellini sank Portugal.
+Key stat: Italy have now reached the final five times, but have only claimed the title once, when in 2003 an Azzurrini team which included Giorgio Chiellini sank Portugal.

 When and where is the 2023 Under-19 EURO final?